 Jeanne Murray Walker is a writer and teacher born in Parkers Prairie, a village of a thousand people in Minnesota.
 She frequently lectures, gives readings, and teaches workshops in places ranging from The Library of Congress and Oxford University to Whidbey Island, WA, from a working fish camp in Alaska and Texas canyon country to Orvieto, Italy.
 She taught at The University of Delaware for 40 years, where she headed the Creative Writing Concentration..
 She also serves as a Mentor in the Seattle Pacific University Master of Fine Arts Program.

-Jeanne’s newest release is forthcoming from Paraclete Press, Pilgrim, You Find the Path by Walking, a collection of 50 sonnets in contemporary language.
+Jeanne’s newest release is from Paraclete Press, Pilgrim, You Find the Path by Walking, a collection of 50 sonnets in contemporary language.

 Click here for Jeanne’s website.